hemansnation/hemansnation/README.md

 😄 Image Analytics with Computer Vision, speciﬁcally weapon detection.
 Deep Learning powered Chatbot for IT Act India.

+### Mentor

 Trained 5000+ Computer Science enthusiasts in Data Science, Machine Learning, Full Stack Web Development, and major project development, with technologies like ReactJS, NodeJS, Python, SQL, Tableau, Statistics, Numpy, Pandas, Matplotlib, Scikit-Learn.

-Mentor of students for Smart India Hackathon, won by them.

 Recruited, interviewed, and hired 100+ developers to keep up with partner company's growth and expansion.
 Hosted more than 20 in-house AI Hackathons.

 400+ Free sessions on Python and Machine Learning.

-Built a community of 2100+ Data Scientists on Instagram by generating quality content on Artiﬁcial Intelligence and subﬁelds like machine learning, deep learning, NLP, and computer vision.
+Built a community of 2500+ Data Scientists on Instagram by generating quality content on Artiﬁcial Intelligence and subﬁelds like machine learning, deep learning, NLP, and computer vision.

 ### Research Thesis